ConsoleGameEngine/ConsoleGameEngine/README.md

 }
 ```

-First of all we need to include `ConsoleGameEngine.h`.
+First of all we need to include `ConsoleGameEngine.hpp`.

 Then we need to create a class, that publicly inherits from `ConsoleGameEngine` class.
 Then we need to override a constructor, to set the application name and then we do the same with 2 virtual methods: `OnUserCreate` and `OnUserUpdate`, the second method takes as parameter `fDeltaTime`.
 They should return `true` to prevent exiting from application. `OnUserCreate` is being called only once, and `OnUserUpdate` on every frame.